NORTH OTAGO IRRIGATION LTD - THE TEAM

 The Operations team is responsible for repairs and maintenance to infrastructure and ensuring that the scheme performs to our shareholder's expectations.

-Colin Perkins - Senior Operator
+Colin Perkins - Operator Supervisor

 Colin was born in Dunedin but completed most of his schooling in Oamaru before moving to Australia where he worked in a number of different industries for seven years.
 He returned to North Otago to raise his family and has held a number of managerial roles in the district.